hashicorp-services/tfm/site/docs/faqs.md

 From a customer journey perspective, it will be used initially to copy any workspaces that need to be migrated (`tfm copy workspaces`).
 Each aspect of a workspace can be copied/migrated to the destination by specifying flags.
 This allows flexibility and control.
 Check out the [pre-requisites](./migration/pre-requisites.md) when migrating a workspace.

 ### Idempotent Migrations
-We have designed `tfm` to be run more than once on an existing source workspace.
-This will allow users to not only update any changes from the source workspace, keep tabs.
+We have designed `tfm` to be run more than once on an existing source workspace/s.
+This will allow users to not only update any changes from the source workspace, but keep tabs.
+We envision some customers to use the CLI tool in a pipeline and add workspaces for migration by using the `workspace-map` or `workspace-list` options in the config file.

 ### Future Migrations
 Migrations are usually a planned projects that will occur over time.
-Often there will need to be a final cutover where `tfm` can be used to update any changes from the source OR not all workspaces can be easily migrated initially that require more technical preparations before migration.
+Often there will be need to be a final cutover where `tfm` can be used to update any changes from the source OR not all workspaces can be easily migrated initially that require more technical preparations before migration.

 ### Customer Journey

-Check out [customer journey example](./migration/journey.md) using `tfm` and what a Professional Services engagement looks like.
+Check out [customer journey example](./migration/journey.md) using `tfm` and what a Professional Services engagement would look like.